 Marijuana side effects on your body

-The available science points to cannabis having beneficial properties, but it is important to remember that marijuana does not just come in, fix what’s wrong, and leave nothing behind.
-It is still a drug, and all drugs can have side effects, some of which are especially pertinent for mothers taking care of their babies.
+The available science points to cannabis as having beneficial properties, but it’s important to remember that marijuana does not just come in and fix what’s wrong, while leaving nothing behind.
+It’s still a drug, and all drugs can have side effects, some of which are especially pertinent for mothers taking care of babies.

 - Disconnected from reality9Marijuana

-Marijuana can have less than desirable physical effects, as well, including:
+Marijuana can have less than desirable physical effects, too, such as: